aslushnikov/getting-started-with-cdp/README.md

 When client wants to interact with a target using CDP, it has to first attach to the target using [Target.attachToTarget](https://vanilla.aslushnikov.com/#Target.attachToTarget) command.
 The command will establish a *protocol session* to the given target and return a *sessionId*.

-In order to submit a CDP command to the target, every message should also include the “sessionId” parameter next to the usual JSONRPC’s “id”.
+In order to submit a CDP command to the target, every message should also include a `sessionId` parameter next to the usual JSONRPC’s `'id'`.

 The following example uses CDP to attach to a page and navigate it to a web site: